Your Guide to Domestic Violence Charges by Domestic Violence Lawyers in Edmonton

 Although some measures you can take with respect to your release conditions have been identified above, there are numerous other avenues to pursue depending on the circumstances of your case.
 It is important to retain counsel as soon as possible to first and foremost work on reuniting you with your family.

-Penalties for Domestic Violence Charges in Edmonton
+Penalties for Domestic Assault Charges in Edmonton

 The punishment for domestic violence can range significantly depending on the specific charge.
 A conviction for domestic assault, for example, can result in anything from a peace bond to 14 years in prison.
 Because the punishment for domestic violence depends heavily on the nature of the offence, circumstances of the offence, and the circumstances of the offender, to get a more concrete sense of your criminal liability you should talk to one of our Edmonton criminal defence lawyers immediately.